The South Downs Story

-The South Downs – the hills of the South Country
+The Hills of the South Country

 Poets have written many fine words about these gentle hills which stretch along a hundred miles of the southern coast of Britain.
 Artists have painted and sketched them; musicians composed lyrical works about them and countless authors have made them their home.